axelarnetwork/axelar-examples/README.md

 - Set up your system.
 - Deploy and test the dApps.

 Note: You may see example folders in this repo that are not described below.
-They are either placeholders for future dApps, such as the `temp` folder, or they are dApps in progress and we'll add a description when they're finished.
+They are either for our use, such as the `temp` folder, or they are dApps in progress and we'll add a description when they're finished.

 ## Prerequisites